ska-telescope/developer.skatelescope.org/src/development/k8s-verification-steps.rst

 Minikube
 --------

 Minikube requires that you have kubectl installed.
-Installation instructions follow from the link below.
+See `installation instructions<https://kubernetes.io/docs/tasks/tools/install-kubectl>`_.

 .. code:: bash